 After completing fine arts or computer graphics degree programs, students can plan for careers in a broad array of areas.
 Professional artists may work as craft artists, fine artists, cartoonists, sketch artists, printmakers, multimedia artists, multimedia animators or illustrators.

 Craft artists create functional objects by hand.
 They may design original glassware, pottery, furniture and clothing by using textiles, metal, wood, ceramics, glass, paper and other materials.
-According to the BLS, the median annual salary for craft artists in May of 2013 was $30,400.
-The employment of craft artists was expected to increase by three percent during the 2012-2022 decade.
+According to the BLS, the median annual salary for craft artists in May of 2018 was $40,490.
+The employment of craft artists was expected to have minimal or no change in growth during the 2018-2028 decade.

 A fine artist creates pieces that are intended to be more aesthetically pleasing than functional.
 The work of a fine artist involves the creation of sketches and the utilization of color and composition to develop art works that may be showcased in museums or art galleries.
-Fine artists earned a median salary of $42,610 in 2013.
-The projected rate of growth for these artists was four percent for the decade spanning 2012-2022.
+Fine artists earned a mean salary of $58,370 in 2018.
+The projected rate of growth for these artists was once percent for the decade spanning 2018-2028.

 Multimedia Artists and Animators

 Multimedia artists and animators are experts in creating visual special effects for animated television shows, films and video games.
 They may draw images by hand or use computer software to generate scenes.
-Multimedia artists and animators had a median salary of $64,470 as of May 2013.
-The employment rate for these specialists was expected to expand by six percent from 2012 through 2022.
+Multimedia artists and animators had a mean salary of $78,230 as of May 2018.
+Employment for these specialists was expected to increase four percent from 2018 through 2028.

 Educational Requirements for Professional Artists